meabert/proxmox-tips-n-tricks/README.md

 > systemdboot users should use proxmox-boot-tool
 > Grub users should shoud use update-grub

-**Note: vfio-pci.disable_idle_d3=1 disables D3 sleep states on VFIO devices this is recommended for GPUs and especially HBA's, as it can cause issues with specific hardware, mileage may vary however all of my TrueNAS / ZFS issues stopped after enabling, prior drives randomly would randomly fault out and pools would disconnect with random drives missing**
+> [!CAUTION]
+> **vfio-pci.disable_idle_d3=1**
+> this boot flag disables D3 sleep states on VFIO devices this is recommended
+> for GPUs and especially HBA's, as D3 has been known to cause issues with
+> passthrough hardware.
+Your mileage may vary however all the ZFS issues
+> I experienced stopped after enabling.
+Prior to adding the flag drives would
+> randomly fault out and pools would disconnect with drives missing.

 ##### AMD Kernel Flags #####